jamesbrandecon/NPDemand.jl/README.md

         - :diagonal_dominance_group: Diagonal dominance (see Compiani, 2022) within exchangeable groups.
         - :diagonal_dominance_all: Diagonal dominance across all products.
         - :subs_in_group: All products within exchangeable groupings are substitutes.(**Note**: this constraint is the only available nonlinear constraint and will slow down estimation considerably)
-- `estimate!(problem::NPDProblem; max_iterations=10000)`: solves `problem` subject to provided constraints, and replaces `problem.results` with the resulting parameter vector. `max_iterations` is passed into Optim.Options for every optimization step.
+- `estimate!(problem::NPDProblem; max_iterations=10000, show_trace = false)`: solves `problem` subject to provided constraints, and replaces `problem.results` with the resulting parameter vector. `max_iterations` is passed into Optim.Options for every optimization step.
 - `update_constraints(problem::NPDProblem, new_constraints::Vector{Symbol})`: Replaces the constraints in `problem` with `new_constraints`.
 Because of the way `:exchangeability` is enforced, this function cannot be used to change the structure of exchangeable groupings.
 - `price_elasticity(problem::NPDProblem, df::DataFrame; at::Matrix, whichProducts = [1,1])`: Takes the solved `problem` as first argument, a `DataFrame` as the second argument, and evaluates price elasticities in-sample at prices `at`.
 Currently does not calculate out-of-sample price elasticities, though this will be added in the future.
 Returns four results, in order:
     - (1) a vector of elasticities of demand for product `whichProducts[1]` with respect to `whichProducts[2]`